giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-vsphere/index.md

 ---
-linkTitle: PVs on VMware Cloud Director
+linkTitle: PVs on VMware vSphere
-title: Using persistent volumes on VMware Cloud Director
+title: Using persistent volumes on VMware vSphere
-description: Tutorial on how to use dynamically provisioned Persistent Volumes on a cluster running on VMware Cloud Director.
+description: Tutorial on how to use dynamically provisioned Persistent Volumes on a cluster running on VMware vSphere.
 weight: 10
 menu:
   main:
-    identifier: gettingstarted-persistentvolumes-clouddirector
+    identifier: gettingstarted-persistentvolumes-vSphere
     parent: gettingstarted-persistentvolumes
 aliases:
-  - /guides/using-persistent-volumes-on-clouddirector/
+  - /guides/using-persistent-volumes-on-vSphere/
-  - /ui-api/observability/prometheus/persistent-volumes/clouddirector/
+  - /ui-api/observability/prometheus/persistent-volumes/vSphere/
 user_questions:
-  - How can I use persistent volumes in my VMware Cloud Director clusters?
+  - How can I use persistent volumes in my VMware vSphere clusters?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-rocket
 last_review_date: 2023-10-05
 ---

-If your cluster is running on VMware Cloud Director (VCD), it comes with a dynamic storage provisioner for Named Disks.
+If your cluster is running on VMware vSphere, it comes with a dynamic storage provisioner for Cloud Native Storage disks (CNS).
 This enables you to store data beyond the lifetime of a Pod into virtual disks.

 ## Storage Classes

-Your Kubernetes cluster will have a default Storage Class `csi-vcd-sc-delete` deployed, which will automatically get selected if you do not specify the Storage Class in your Persistent Volumes.
-Another Storage Class `csi-vcd-sc-retain` is also created with `reclaimPolicy: Retain` which you must explicitely specify to use.
+Your Kubernetes cluster will have a default Storage Class `csi-vsphere-sc-delete` deployed, which will automatically get selected if you do not specify the Storage Class in your Persistent Volumes.
+Another Storage Class `csi-vsphere-sc-retain` is also created with `reclaimPolicy: Retain` which you must explicitely specify to use.

 As a Cluster Admin you can create additional Storage Classes or edit the default class to use different types of VMware Storage Profiles or for instance, add encryption.